Nerajno/FCC-Wiki_app/ReadMe.md

 ### Bugs

-- [ ] There needs to be a reset button atop the produced search results.
 - [x] Background resizes after search.
 - [x] The mobile version needs help( Needs a better design for mobile version).

+### Maybe Later
+- [ ] There needs to be a reset button atop the produced search results.
 - [ ] Results should be in something that says "Search results for {term searched for}" in cards.